Mingdong90000/BIT-LijunWang/content/authors/吳恩達/_index.md

 ---
 # Display name
-title: Alice Wu 吳恩達
+title: Lijun Wang 王丽君

 # Full name (for SEO)
-first_name: Alice
+first_name: Lijun
-last_name: Wu
+last_name: Wang

 # Username (this should match the folder name)
 authors:
-  - 吳恩達
+  - 王丽君

 # Is this the primary user of the site?
 superuser: false